RalphMarvin/asteroid-blaster/README.md

 ## Credits

-- Developed by BoldInnovations Lab
+- Developed by BOLDInnovations Lab
 - Powered by React, TypeScript, and Vite

 ---